 The first Mifuko Trust project took place in 2013 in Kibera, the largest slum in Nairobi.
-We helped Steve Kine, a professional smith, buy a container in which his workshop was located.
-Steve Kine's landlord was selling the container and Steve was about to lose his workspace.
-As the new owner of the container, Steve does not have to pay a monthly rent or worry about the future of his property, which makes planning and business development much easier.
-Part of the container was paid by Steve Kine and the rest of the money was donated by Mifuko Trust.
+Steve Kine, a professional jewelry smith, was about to lose his workspace because his landlord was selling the container he worked in to make his jewelry and other items.
+Mifuko Trust helped Steve buy the container so he no longer needed to pay monthly rent or worry about the future of his property, which makes planning and business development much easier.
+The container was paid in part by Steve and the balance was donated by Mifuko Trust.

-Steve Kine used to make aluminium jewellery and other metal items for Mifuko.
+Steve Kine used to make aluminium jewelry and other metal items for Mifuko.

 Domestic animals for every family

-In summer 2015, Mifuko Trust bought a Kenyan cow with the revenue from two events – Nordic Christmas Market in Nairobi 2014 and Restaurant Day event in Helsinki in 2015.
+In the summer 2015, Mifuko Trust bought a Kenyan cow with the proceeds from two events – the Nordic Christmas Market in Nairobi 2014 and the Restaurant Day event in Helsinki in 2015.
 The cow now lives with a group of Mifuko´s basket makers in a rural village in Machakos County and the artisans, her happy and proud caretakers, decided to call her Mifuko.
-Mifuko Trust paid vet expenses and the cowshed and the artisans prepared for the arrival of the cow by cultivating fodder.
+Mifuko Trust paid for the vet expenses as well as the cowshed and the artisans prepared for the arrival of the cow by cultivating fodder.

-Mifuko’s milk brings the artisans a new source of regular income.
-Some of it is spent on cow fodder, and the remaining profit goes to a mutually agreed purpose.
-In the future, the group aims to use their savings to build a small house to let and to bring rental income.
-Working together for a shared goal improves co-operation skills, which then empowers the whole group.
+The sale of Mifuko’s milk brings the artisans a new source of regular income which after expenses for her upkeep is used for a mutually agreed purpose.
+In the future, the group aims to use their savings to build a small house to bring in rental income.
+Working together toward shared goals improves their co-operation skills, which in turn empowers the whole group.

 Our goal is that eventually all Mifuko groups will have their own domestic animals.